 Whether you’re buying an engagement ring, a Rolex watch, a pair of Tiffany and Co. earrings, or diamond cufflinks, you have one thing on your mind- knowing this is “real” jewelry and not a knockoff or fake.
 When you shop with us, we don’t want you to ever wonder if you’re buying the real thing.
-That’s why we want to go over a few things with you, like how to tell genuine fine jewelry from costume jewelry.
+That’s why we want to go over a few things with you, like what does fine jewelry mean?
+What is considered fine jewelry?
+Or how to tell genuine fine jewelry from costume jewelry.

 Diamonds and other precious stones are found in fine jewelry as well.
 Costume jewelry pieces may also have simulated stones created in a lab to look similar to the real deal.
 Real diamonds consist of pure carbon, whereas synthetic stones are often made of cubic zirconium, glass, and quartz.
+So, is fine jewelry real?
+Yes, fine jewelry a type of jewelry that only contains genuine materials and stones.
 Stones are considered fine jewelry when they are natural and possess all the visual, physical, and chemical properties of mined gemstones.
-Naturally formed pearls are categorized as fine jewellery.
+Naturally formed pearls are categorized as fine jewelry.
 Cultured pearls also fall in the fine jewelry category, because they are cultivated in the oysters and are therefore considered to be natural.

-When you buy fine jewelry, you can pass down these pieces to family members, as they will last for generations to come when cared for properly.
+When you buy fine jewelry, you can pass down these pieces to family members, as they will last for generations to come when they receive proper care.
 Costume jewelry isn’t made to last.
 These pieces will be broken or tarnished in just a few years, if they even last that long.
 That is why they are far less expensive.

-You can always buy with confidence when you shop on our website, because these pieces are authentic fine jewelry.
+You can always buy with confidence when you shop on our online jewelry store, because these pieces are authentic fine jewelry.
 We don’t just say it; we promise it!
 Our Authenticity Promise means you can focus on the stunning pieces and not whether or not it is a cheap costume knockoff.
 This confidence is something we are proud to give you!